Zeta expansion for long-range interactions under periodic boundary conditions with applications to micromagnetics: Main result

-\end{theorem} \begin{proof} We follow the proof of \cite[Th.
-2.11]{buchheit2024epstein} and begin by deriving the meromorphic continuation of the representation for $\bm\alpha=\bm 0$.
+The representation forms the meromorphic continuation to $\nu\in\mathds C$. \end{theorem} \begin{proof} We follow the proof of \cite[Th.
+2.11]{buchheit2024epstein} and begin by deriving the Crandall representation for $\bm\alpha=\bm 0$.
 Let $\nu>d$, so the defining lattice sum of the set zeta function converges absolutely by \cite[Lemma A.1.]{buchheit2024epstein}.
-Note, that the lattice sum is no longer primed, as \(\bm r\notin L_{\rm{far}}\).
+Note that the lattice sum is no longer primed, as \(\bm r\notin L_{\rm{far}}\).
 By the fundamental relation for the Crandall functions \cite[Lemma 2.9 (2)]{buchheit2024epstein}